 Since the Board of Financial Institutions is a regulatory agency, its primary aim is to provide a service to the citizens of South Carolina.
-The service offered is the protection of the citizens by preserving a sound State chartered financial community and protecting the borrowing public by ensuring that the state banking and consumer finance laws and regulations are followed.
+The agency's core competencies are its knowledge of financial institutions and the financial industry and its ability to supervise and regulate these institutions.
+These competencies are essential to meeting the agency's mission, which is to preserve a sound State chartered financial community and protect the borrowing public by ensuring that the state banking and consumer finance laws and regulations are followed.